janakhamis/heart-disease-prediction/README.md

 | **Thalassemia (thal)** | 1 = Normal, 2 = Fixed Defect, 3 = Reversible Defect |
 | **Target (risk)** | 1 = High risk of heart disease, 0 = Low risk |

-## Building the Web App:
+## Building the Web App
 **HTML**:
-1. Built the structure and the layout of the webpage.
+1. Built the structure and layout of the webpage.
 2. Imported the Google Fonts library.
 3. Created the style of the buttons, the tooltip, and the form where users input the relevant features.

 **Results HTML**:
-1. Built the structure and the layout of the webpage.
+1. Built the structure and layout of the webpage.
 2. Imported the necessary library Google Fonts.
 3. Created the style of the button and provided the results from the inputs.